pidcodes/pidcodes.github.com/howto.md

  - Publicly available source code repository...
  - Containing schematics or source code for a device with a USB interface...
  - Licensed under a recognized open source or open source hardware license.
+Your source code repository must contain a LICENSE file attesting to this fact.

 If your project doesn't yet meet these requirements, please hold off requesting a PID until it does.
 Don't worry, we're not likely to run out of PIDs soon.